-- certain aspects of the Issuer's business may be determined by the BoE, the Prudential Regulation Authority (the PRA), the FCA, HM Treasury, the Office of Fair Trading (the OFT), the Financial Ombudsman Service (the FOS) or the courts as not being conducted in accordance with applicable laws or regulations, or, in the case of the FOS, with what is fair and reasonable in the Ombudsman's opinion; - the alleged misselling of financial products, including as a result of having sales practices and/or rewards structures that are deemed to have been inappropriate, may result in disciplinary action (including significant fines) or requirements to amend sales processes, withdraw products, or provide restitution to affected customers, all of which may require additional provisions to be recorded in the Issuer's financial statements and could adversely impact future revenues from affected products; and - the Issuer may be liable for damages to third parties harmed by the conduct of the Issuer's business.
+- certain aspects of the Issuer's business may be determined by the BoE, the Prudential Regulation Authority (the PRA), the FCA, HM Treasury, the Competition and Markets Authority (the CMA), the Financial Ombudsman Service (the FOS) or the courts as not being conducted in accordance with applicable laws or regulations, or, in the case of the FOS, with what is fair and reasonable in the Ombudsman's opinion; - the alleged misselling of financial products, including as a result of having sales practices and/or rewards structures that are deemed to have been inappropriate, may result in disciplinary action (including significant fines) or requirements to amend sales processes, withdraw products, or provide restitution to affected customers, all of which may require additional provisions to be recorded in the Issuer's financial statements and could adversely impact future revenues from affected products; and - the Issuer may be liable for damages to third parties harmed by the conduct of the Issuer's business.

 In addition, the Issuer faces both financial and reputational risk where legal or regulatory proceedings, or complaints before the FOS, or other complaints are brought against it or members of the Issuer's industry generally in the High Court or elsewhere.
 For example, a High Court judgment in 2011 on the misselling of payment protection insurance (PPI) resulted in very significant provisions for customer redress made by several UK financial services providers.
-The Issuer's provision for customer redress is reflected in a charge for the year ended 4 April 2013 of £53 million (£103 million for the year ended 4 April 2012).
-Although the Issuer's PPI product sales ceased in 2007 and although the Issuer views its historical sales volumes as relatively low and subject to a rigorous sales process, it continues to see elevated levels of PPI claims and there can be no assurance that the Issuer's estimates for potential liability are correct, and the Issuer's reserves taken to date might prove inadequate.
+The Issuer made a charge for customer redress of £69 million in the year ended 4 April 2014, with no additional provision made for PPI claims, as compared to a charge for customer redress of £73 million in the year ended 4 April 2013, which included an increase in PPI provision of £53 million from the previous year.
+Although the Issuer's PPI product sales ceased in 2007, it continues to see a significant number of PPI claims and there can be no assurance that the Issuer's estimates for potential liability are correct, and the Issuer's reserves taken to date might prove inadequate.